jmw182/dragonfly/README.md

-## Introduction
+# Introduction

 Dragonfly is a simple messaging system that helps programmers create modular distributed applications rapidly.
-It hides the complexities of socket programming and data translation, also provides a uniform high-level API in each of the supported programming languages (C++, C#, Python, Matlab) and operating systems (Windows, Linux).
+It hides the complexities of socket programming and data translation, also provides a uniform high-level API in each of the supported programming languages (C++, Python, Matlab, C#) and operating systems (Windows, Linux, MacOS).
 Therefore, programmers are able to write each part of their application in their programming language of choice and on their operating system of choice without having to worry about how the modules will communicate with each other.

-Dragonfly consists of several components: a central message exchange daemon (MessageManager), a data logger daemon (Logger), and utilities to create message definitions in all supported programming languages.
+Dragonfly consists of several components: a central message exchange daemon (MessageManager), a data logger daemon (QuickLogger), and utilities to create message definitions in all supported programming languages.

 Dragonfly uses a client-server architecture where MessageManager is the central server and software modules that would like to talk to each other are the clients.
 MessageManager keeps a listening socket for modules